cscm7495/Projeto_GreenFlow/README.md

 - a script called `data_analysis_cleanup_greenflow.py` which works for cleaning the original data, removing duplicates and filling null values.
 It also provides a summary/overview of the dataset.
 You can run this script to look at the summary which contains information such as nr. of rows, correlation, mean, std, etc.

+- a streamlit app `app.py` which works as an interactive dashboard for data analysis of the dataset

 ## Requirements

 - Python 3.x